Higher dimensional power-Maxwell charged black holes in Einstein and Rastall gravity: V Discussions and concluding remarks

-Now, let us discuss a few known black hole solutions which can be obtained as special cases of the solution found in this work, Eq.(\ref{12}) and Eq.(\ref{14}).
+{5.\arabic{equation}} Now, let us discuss a few known black hole solutions which can be obtained as special cases of the solution found in this work, Eq.(\ref{12}) and Eq.(\ref{14}).
 First, we note that owing to Eq.(\ref{8}), $s = n/2$ is associated with a distinct class of solutions.
-In particular, for the usual four-dimensional spacetime with linear Maxwell theory, namely, $n=2, s=1$, the BTZ black hole solution is restored.
+In particular, for the (2+1)-dimensional spacetime with linear Maxwell theory, namely, $n=2, s=1$, the BTZ black hole solution is restored.
 Therefore the solutions satisfying $s = n/2$ are referred to in the text as BTZ-like solutions.
 In $(3+1)$ asymptotic spacetime, the black hole solutions with linear Maxwell theory have been studied in Ref.~\cite{agr-rastall-05} where the surrounding fluid satisfies the barotropic equation of state, $p=\omega \rho$.
-On the other hand, when the Maxwell field is removed, the black hole solution in higher dimensional spacetime with the presence of quintessence fluid has been investigated recently in~\cite{agr-rastall-03}.
+On the other hand, when the Maxwell field is removed, the black hole solution in higher dimensional spacetime with the presence of quintessence fluid has been investigated in~\cite{agr-rastall-03} recently.
 It is readily to verify that the solutions presented in~\cite{agr-rastall-03} are restored by taking $s=0$ in Eq.(\ref{12}).
 If one further considers the case where $n=3$, the results in~\cite{agr-rastall-02} are reproduced.
 Also, the solution found in~\cite{agr-hawking-radiation-02} is obtained in the limit $\kappa \lambda\rightarrow 0$.
 Moreover, in $(2+1)$ dimensional spacetime, only the planar black hole solutions persist, which corresponding to take $\sigma =0$ in the general solution Eq.(\ref{12}) and Eq.(\ref{14}).
+Last but not least, the present results restore to the charged BTZ-like solutions in higher dimensions~\cite{agr-metric-btz-02} by taking $\lambda, C_a, C_b \to 0$.